cgascoig/intersight-prometheus-exporter/pkg/intersight/docs/EquipmentChassisAllOf.md

 `func (o *EquipmentChassisAllOf) UnsetBlades()`

 UnsetBlades ensures that no value is present for Blades, not even an explicit nil
+### GetFanControl

+`func (o *EquipmentChassisAllOf) GetFanControl() EquipmentFanControlRelationship`

+GetFanControl returns the FanControl field if non-nil, zero value otherwise.

+### GetFanControlOk

+`func (o *EquipmentChassisAllOf) GetFanControlOk() (*EquipmentFanControlRelationship, bool)`

+GetFanControlOk returns a tuple with the FanControl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFanControl

+`func (o *EquipmentChassisAllOf) SetFanControl(v EquipmentFanControlRelationship)`

+SetFanControl sets FanControl field to given value.

+### HasFanControl

+`func (o *EquipmentChassisAllOf) HasFanControl() bool`

+HasFanControl returns a boolean if a field has been set.

 ### GetFanmodules

 `func (o *EquipmentChassisAllOf) GetFanmodules() []EquipmentFanModuleRelationship`